AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-6](assets/chlimage_1-6.png)

    To cancel an ongoing upload, click the `X` button beside the progress bar.
-When you cancel the upload operation, AEM Assets deletes the partially uploaded portion of the asset.
+When you cancel the upload operation, [!DNL Experience Manager] Assets deletes the partially uploaded portion of the asset.

    The ability to resume uploading is especially helpful in low-bandwidth scenarios and network glitches, where it takes a long time to upload a large asset.
 You can pause the upload operation and continue later when the situation improves.
 When you resume, uploading starts from the point where you paused it.

-   During the upload operation, AEM saves the portions of the asset being uploaded as chunks of data in the CRX repository.
-When the upload completes, AEM consolidates these chunks into a single block of data in the repository.
+   During the upload operation, [!DNL Experience Manager] saves the portions of the asset being uploaded as chunks of data in the CRX repository.
+When the upload completes, [!DNL Experience Manager] consolidates these chunks into a single block of data in the repository.

    To configure the cleanup task for the unfinished chunk upload jobs, go to `https://[aem_server]:[port]/system/console/configMgr/org.apache.sling.servlets.post.impl.helper.ChunkCleanUpTask`.